pain64/greact/README.md

 # GReact: typesafe and productive web for Java
 Make Java great (fullstack) again!
-Use java plugin technology for AST -> AST transformations to achieve fluent API and typesafety
+Use Java compiler plugin technology for AST -> AST transformations to achieve fluent API and typesafety

 ## UI written on java
 - Java to JS transpiling (latest java versions: 17+)